unsignedzero/PowerAnalyze/REPORT.md

 repo we opted for e1071, and return back a confusion matrix, with recall and precision values for the associated data.

+Although the focus of this report is on leveraging this code base for power signature analysis, this code can, with little modification, work on different data sets.

 R provides quite a few libraries for SVM.
 We opted for e1071 since it seemed to be the first SVM created for R and also the most popular.